Cobordisms of sutured manifolds and the functoriality of link Floer homology

-If $(N_0,\nu_0)$ and $(N_1,\nu_1)$ are disjoint, then we can safely restrict ourselves to cobordisms between them where $M_i = N_i$ and $h_i = \text{Id}_{N_i}$ for $i = 0,1,$ in which case equivalence becomes our strong equivalence.
-However, to define the identity morphism from $(N,\nu)$ to itself, one does need the above more precise approach.
-To keep the notation simple, we will be sloppy and use our previous not so precise terminology, which should not cause much confusion. \end{rem}
+If $(N_0,\nu_0)$ and $(N_1,\nu_1)$ are disjoint, then we can safely restrict ourselves to cobordisms between them where $M_i = N_i$ and $h_i = \text{Id}_{N_i}$ for $i \in \{0,1\}$, in which case the above notion of equivalence coincides with the one in Definition~\ref{defn:cobeq}.
+However, to define the identity morphism from~$(N,\nu)$ to itself, one does need the above more precise approach to cobordisms.
+To keep the notation simple, we will use our previous less rigorous terminology, which should not cause much confusion. \end{rem}